People in the Northeast could prevent a Covid-19 surge like the one in the South by following these measures, Fauci says - Local News 8

 “This is a pandemic of the unvaccinated.
 That’s why I’m moving forward with vaccination requirements wherever I can,” he said.

-Former US Food and Drug Administration (FDA) commissioner, Dr. Scott Gottlieb estimated that the Delta wave of the pandemic could run its course by Thanksgiving, and Covid-19 could eventually become more of a seasonal nuisance than a devastating pandemic.
+A former US Food and Drug Administration commissioner, Dr. Scott Gottlieb, estimated that the Delta wave of the pandemic could run its course by Thanksgiving, and Covid-19 could eventually become more of a seasonal nuisance than a devastating pandemic.
 But Fauci said that is dependent on getting a lot more people vaccinated.

 And many places are still impacted by the spread.